Jarisch–Herxheimer reaction

 A Jarisch–Herxheimer reaction is a sudden and typically transient reaction that may occur within 24 hours of being administered antibiotics for an infection by a spirochete, including syphilis, leptospirosis, Lyme disease, and relapsing fever.
 Signs and symptoms include fever, chills, shivers, feeling sick, headache, fast heart beat, low blood pressure, breathing fast, flushing of skin, muscle aches, and worsening of skin lesions.
 It may sometimes be mistaken as an allergy to the antibiotic.

-Jarisch–Herxheimer reactions can be life-threatening because they can cause a significant drop in blood pressure and cause acute end-organ injury, eventually leading to multi-organ failure.
+Jarisch–Herxheimer reactions are usually self-limiting but severe presentations can be life-threatening if they cause a significant drop in blood pressure and cause acute end-organ injury, eventually leading to multi-organ failure.

 Signs and symptoms

-It comprises part of what is known as sepsis and occurs after initiation of antibacterials when treating Gram-negative infections such as Escherichia coli and louse- and tick-borne infections.
-It usually manifests in 1–3 hours after the first dose of antibiotics as fever, chills, rigor, hypotension, headache, tachycardia, hyperventilation, vasodilation with flushing, myalgia (muscle pain), exacerbation of skin lesions and anxiety.
+A Jarisch–Herxheimer reaction usually manifests in 1–3 hours after the first dose of antibiotics as fever, chills, rigor, hypotension, headache, tachycardia, hyperventilation, vasodilation with flushing, myalgia (muscle pain), exacerbation of skin lesions and anxiety.
 The intensity of the reaction indicates the severity of inflammation.
 Reaction commonly occurs within two hours of drug administration, but is usually self-limiting.

+Jarisch–Herxheimer reactions may present with similar symptoms to conditions such as allergic reaction and sepsis.
+Compared to sepsis, recovery from Jarisch–Herxheimer reaction tends to be much more rapid and rarely requires interventions such as vasopressors to increase blood pressure.